How to Save Money on Your Rental

 - Maintenance policies

-- Parking Fees
+- Parking Space

 During your Stay

-- Ask questions.
-You may need guidance for a gas fireplace, Television set or jacuzzi.
-Get in touch with your home manager.
+- You could need guidance for a fireplace, Television set or jacuzzi.
+Contact your property manager.
 They are there to help.
 A phone call can save hours of hassle.